-Implementation of the described allocation methodology does not assure complete attainment of the currently effective chronic aquatic life protection, troutwater iron criterion.
-The effective iron criterion is a four-day average concentration equal to 0.5 mg/L total iron that is not to be exceeded more than once every three years.
 In the 2011 Water Quality Standards triennial review process, WVDEP proposed revision of the iron troutwater criterion to 1.0 mg/L, 4-day average, once per three years average exceedance frequency.
-The revision was based upon scientific studies and was approved by the West Virginia Legislature and is pending USEPA approval.
-The troutwater iron TMDLs are based upon the revised criterion, under an assumption that the USEPA will approve the criterion revision prior to TMDL approval.
+The revision was based upon scientific studies and was approved by the West Virginia Legislature.
+USEPA approved the revision and the new criterion is now effective for Clean Water Act purposes.
+The iron TMDLs presented for impaired troutwaters are based upon the revised criterion with an explicit 5% margin of safety.